HL7/fhir-cow-ig/input/pagecontent/fulfiller-need-for-additional-info.md

 If these activities must be tracked as part of coordinating the original request for service, Fulfillers SHOULD coordinate these additional Tasks for the Fulfiller by updating Task.businessStatus to an appropriate status and by creating additional Task resources:

 ```
-On the Shared CoordinationTask:
+On the Coordination Task:
 * Task.businessStatus is a value such as "Fulfiller awaiting information"
 * Task.statusReason: 0..* codeable references that indicate what the Fulfiller needs.
 These could be Tasks, Communications, CommunicationRequests, etc.

 For any Tasks created to record that action is needed:
-* Task.partOf referencing the shared coordination Task
+* Task.partOf referencing the shared Coordination Task
 * Task.performer specifying the party from whom action is needed (often the Placer of the original ServiceRequest
 ```